Vitamin C for preventing and treating tetanus

 Implications for practice

-A single poor quality and poorly reported controlled trial found that 1 g/day intravenous vitamin C significantly reduced death rates in people with tetanus.
-The poor quality of this trial means that routine vitamin C use cannot be recommended on the basis of this trial alone.
+A single poor quality and poorly reported controlled trial found that 1 g/day intravenous vitamin C significantly reduced tetanus case fatality rate.
+Potential biases do not easily explain the differences between the vitamin C and control groups, but the shortcomings of this trial mean that routine vitamin C use cannot be recommended on the basis of this trial alone.
 There were no evaluations of vitamin C as a prevention for tetanus.

 Implications for research

-Treatment trials: more research is needed into the effect of vitamin C on mortality of tetanus patients.
+Treatment trials: the particularly dramatic effect reported for children in Jahan 1984 implies that more research is needed into the effect of vitamin C on mortality of tetanus patients.
 Vitamin C should be studied as an addition to conventional therapy.

 Prevention trials: because of vaccination, tetanus is nearly non-existent in children and middle-aged people in the developed world.
-Although vaccination should be a priority in developing countries, the prophylactic effects of vitamin C supplementation might be investigated in populations with a high incidence of tetanus.
+Although vaccination should be a priority in developing countries, the prophylactic effects of vitamin C supplementation might be investigated in populations with a high incidence of tetanus and low dietary vitamin C intake levels, which coexist, for example, in Somalia (WHO 1999; WHO 2000).

 Acknowledgements